zbream/zbream-standards/README.md

 }
 ```

-You also want to copy the `"rules"` section into your individual projects' `tslint.json` files, as these are project-specific.
+The `"rules"` section should be copied into each individual project's `tslint.json` file, as these are project-specific.

 ### Stylelint